oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 In the area *Associate artifacts with build result* we have to indicate for each of the artifacts selected which of the outcomes of a managed build stage is the source for publishing the artifact.
 The build specification defines an output labeled *go-function-container-image*.
 This output refers to the container image that is produced on the build server by the function build process.
 Enter this label *go-function-container-image* in the field *Build config/result artifact name*.
 The press the *Add* button to create the *Deliver Artifacts* stage.

-#### Third Stage - Trigger Deployment Pipeline deploy-greeter-function-to-go-on-oci-app
+#### Third Stage -- Trigger Deployment Pipeline deploy-greeter-function-to-go-on-oci-app

 In the overview page for the build pipeline, click on the plus icon at the bottom of the *Deliver artifacts* stage.
 In the context menu that pops up, click on *Add stage*.
 The stage wizard appears.

 Click on *Trigger deployment*.
 Then click on *Next*.

 Type a name for the stage: *trigger-deployment-of-greeter-function-to-go-on-oci-app* and optionally a description.
 Click on the button *Select deployment pipeline*.
 Select the pipeline *deploy-greeter-function-to-go-on-oci-app*.
-Details of the pipeline are shown - such as parameters (*imageVersion*) and the artifact used by the deployment.
+Details of the pipeline are shown, including parameters (*imageVersion*) and the artifact used by the deployment.

 Click on button *Add* to complete the stage definition and add it to the build pipeline.